-For much of San Francisco’s Native American and Spanish history, Alcatraz sat empty.
-It was an island for the birds and Natives thought it was cursed.
+For much of San Francisco’s Ingenious American and Spanish history, Alcatraz sat empty.
+It was an island for the birds and the Ingenious thought it was cursed.
 The hunk of rock was granted to Julian Workman in 1846 by the Mexican Governor Pio Pico and in that same year, General John Frémont bought the island from Workman for $5000 and put a lighthouse on it.

 It was only when gold was discovered in California (1848), and San Francisco was transformed into a bustling metropolis, that people looked towards the island and considered making it into part of a “Triangle” of protection for the Bay.
 Because of this, the U.S. Government sued Fremont for possession and took control of the island in 1848.
 But they waited a full decade to do something with their prize.